 I have data in Google Earth, and I want to visualize the coordinates in Excel.
-As you can see, it is a plot with 7 vertices and a house with four vertices.
+As you can see, it is a land with 7 vertices and a house with four vertices.

 Save Google Earth data.

 To download this data, right click on «My Places», and select «Save place as ...»

 For being a file that has lines, points and properties that I have modified to the icons, the file will not be saved as a simple kml but as a Kmz.

 A kmz is a set of compressed kml files.
 So the easiest way to unzip it is as we would with a .zip or .rar file.

 As shown in the following graphic, we might not see the file extension.
 To do this, we must do the following:

 1. The option to see the extension of the files is activated, from the "View" tab of the file browser.

 2. Change the extension from .kmz to .zip.
 To do this, a soft click is made on the file, and the data after the point is modified.
 We accept the message that will appear, which tells us that we are changing the file extension and that it could make it unusable.

 3. The file is unzipped.
 Right mouse button, and select "Extract into ...".
 In our case, the file is called «Geofumadas Classroom Terrain».